iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 > I find this really useful and encouraging and would have given it 5 stars but for the fact that it occasionally stops working and you have to uninstall and reinstall it.<br> :date: __2020-12-05 04:19:31__

 > App really helpful in terms of keeping up a good pace.
 Better than measuring steps.
 Simple and easy to use.<br> :date: __2020-12-04 21:02:14__

-> This works well most days but some days doesn't record steps and brisk minutes you have done.<br> :date: __2020-12-02 18:49:02__

-> Makes me go out for a walk even if I dont have much time.
-If I achieve my target I treat myself.<br> :date: __2020-11-29 13:07:56__